openmc.deplete.IndependentOperator

-Instances of this class can be used to perform depletion using one-group cross sections and constant flux or constant power.
+Instances of this class can be used to perform depletion using multigroup cross sections and multigroup fluxes.
 Normally, a user needn’t call methods of this class directly.
 Instead, an instance of this class is passed to an integrator class, such as

-argument allows a decay-only calculation to be run.New in version 0.13.1.
+MicroXSinstance to themicro_xsargument allows a decay-only calculation to be run.Added in version 0.13.1.

 Changed in version 0.14.0: Arguments updated to include list of fluxes and microscopic cross sections.